opulo-inc/ohai/docs/lumen/staging-plate/index.md

 	<img src="img/image18.jpg" width="60%"/>

-*   Insert 2x hex nut into the left and right outermost slots on the nozzle-rack
+*   Insert 2x `m3-hex-head-bolt` into the left and right outermost slots on the nozzle-rack

     <img src="img/image13.jpg" width="60%"/>

     !!! note
+    		- This photo is out of date, it should show 2x M3-hex-head-bolt instead of nuts
-    		These slots have a loose fit so use care to avoid losing a hex nut during handling
+    		- These slots have a loose fit so use care to avoid losing a bolt during handling

 ***